zlxy9892/Global_Urbanization_Impacts_on_Vegetation/README.md

 # Global Urbanization-induced Impacts on Vegetation Growth

+The repository has been updated and transferred to: https://github.com/leizhang-geo/Global_Urbanization_Impacts_on_Vegetation.git

 This repository contains the code used for the analysis in the paper:

 **Zhang, L., Yang, L., Zohner, C.M., Crowther, T.W., Li, M., Shen, F., Guo, M., Qin, J., Yao, L., Zhou, C., 2022.
 Direct and indirect impacts of urbanization on vegetation growth across the world’s cities. *Science Advances* 8, eabo0095.** [https://doi.org/10.1126/sciadv.abo0095](https://doi.org/10.1126/sciadv.abo0095)